-Resetting BIOS is particularly helpful if you have recently overclocked your CPU or GPU.
+Resetting BIOS is beneficial if you have recently overclocked your CPU or GPU.
 Unsafe overclocking is one of the major causes of BSOD.

 7. Disconnect Internal Hardware

-You need to remove all the excessive hardware and leave just the bare minimum in order to see whether the issue in fact lies with the motherboard or not.
+You need to remove all the excessive hardware and leave just the bare minimum to see whether the issue is with the motherboard.

-A PC needs a CPU, a RAM stick and a Boot Drive as a minimum to start Windows.
+A PC needs a CPU, a RAM stick, and a Boot Drive to start Windows.

 So if you have two RAM sticks, start by removing one of them.
-Remove the RAM stick and restart your PC.
+Could you remove the RAM stick and restart your PC?
 Bad RAM sticks are another major cause of BSOD.

 Do the same for hard drives.
 Keep your boot drive (the one with Windows) plugged in and remove the rest (disconnect SATA data cables).

-And finally, remove the dedicated graphics card from your PC.
-Once you remove the dedicated graphics card, you will then need to connect your monitor to your motherboard video output ports for display.
+And finally, could you remove the dedicated graphics card from your PC?
+Once you remove the dedicated graphics card, connect your monitor to your motherboard video output ports for display.

-You can remove the components incrementally with restarts each time you remove a new component to zero-in on the culprit.
+You can remove the components incrementally with restarts each time you release a new member to zero in on the culprit.

-You can also check RAM sticks, the drives, and the dedicated graphics card on a different PC to verify if they are functioning properly.
+You can also check RAM sticks, the drives, and the dedicated graphics card on a different PC to verify if they function correctly.

 - Boot Drive

-You can test your Boot Drive on a different PC too, just like the RAM sticks, to further filter down to two culprits: CPU or the motherboard.
+You can test your Boot Drive on a different PC, like the RAM sticks, to filter down to two culprits: the CPU or the motherboard.

-At this point, it would be wise to call up the manufacturer for your motherboard and ask them for repairs.
+At this point, could you call up your motherboard manufacturer and ask them for repairs?

 8. Start PC in Safe Mode

-While you are at, you can also try turning on your PC in Safe Mode.
+While you are at, you can also turn on your PC in Safe Mode.

 Safe Mode strips Windows just down to the most basic functions.
-If your PC works normally in Safe Mode and if no instances of BSOD appear in Safe Mode, then the issue Most likely lies with the software and your motherboard is fine.
+If your PC typically works in Safe Mode and no instances of BSOD appear in Safe Mode, then the issue is most likely with the software, and your motherboard is fine.